Buy mangroves and Saltwater Plants to maintain a healthy water quality and a refuge for fish and invertebrates.

 Mussels, oysters, and scallops will love attaching themselves to the roots (as they are found in the wild)

-Beautify the look of your aquarium.
+Beautify the look of your aquarium with cascading roots of the Mangrove tree seedling.

 While mangroves have a very high tolerance for salt, they are still basically a freshwater photosynthesizing plant.
 So spray them with a little fresh water on the leaves every couple of weeks or so.
 You can use a spray bottle or even your hand.
 This is to replace the function that rain water has in the wild.
 You are basically washing the salt buildup on the leaves periodically.